maxzheng/great-life-guide/README.md

 * [Kwik Brain with Jim Kwik](https://podcasts.apple.com/us/podcast/kwik-brain-with-jim-kwik/id1208024744)
 * [TED Talks: Ideas Worth Spreading](https://www.youtube.com/user/TEDtalksDirector)

+P.S.S.
+If you want a FREE coaching session using this guide, just let me know.
+I would to happy to help you and others live a great life!
+To get updates, [follow/connect with me](https://www.linkedin.com/in/maxzheng/)!

 *The latest published version is available at http://agreatlife.guide for easy sharing and liking.*